-A few years ago my wife and I received an e-mail note from a skeptic.
+My wife and I received an e-mail from a skeptic.
 His problem with Christianity, he explained, was that it is “hard to believe in the supernatural when you live in a world that science has explained and shaped so well.”
 The complaint is not new.
-In one form or another, the charge that miracles are somehow at odds with science has been pressed by skeptics for the past three centuries.
-And if miracles really were somehow at odds with modern science and technology, that would be awkward.
-If it comes down to a simple choice between the truth of the central claims of Christianity, on the one hand, and whether airplanes fly, on the other ... well, airplanes do fly, so that would seem to settle the matter.
+In one form or another, skeptics, for the past 3 centuries, have pressed the charge that miracles are somehow at odds with science.
+If miracles really were somehow at odds with modern science and technology, that would be awkward.
+If it comes to a simple choice between the truth of the central claims of Christianity, on the one hand, and whether airplanes fly, on the other ... well, airplanes do fly, so that would seem to settle the matter.

 Of course, this is a false dilemma.
 Belief in the resurrection of Jesus does not commit a Christian to disbelief in the flightworthiness of 747s.
-Christians who believed in God’s miraculous intervention in history were the principal architects of the scientific revolution in the 17th century, and from the days of Copernicus and Galileo to the present such Christians can be found working in every branch of science and technology.
+Christians who believed in God’s miraculous intervention in history were the principal architects of the scientific revolution in the 17th century.
+From the days of Copernicus and Galileo to the present, we find such Christians working in every branch of science and technology.
 So what, exactly, is the challenge supposed to be?

 On its surface, Hume’s argument has a dazzling simplicity and reasonableness.
 Who wants to endorse the claim that weak evidence is preferable to strong?
 But beneath the surface, matters are murkier.
 At nearly every point — the definition of the term miracle, the concept of a law of nature, the description of the evidence for natural laws, and the description of the evidence of testimony — Hume’s reasoning conceals more than it reveals, confuses more than it clarifies.
 The problems are so deep and extensive that one recent critic (who has, it should be noted, no personal sympathy for Christianity) has christened the argument against miracles Hume’s Abject Failure.2

 Consider the notion that a miracle is a violation of the laws of nature.
 As Hume defines them, laws of nature are exceptionless regularities in our experience; a miracle, therefore, is an exception to something that has no exceptions.
 This move seems like a dubious bit of philosophical judo.
-Can the question of miracles really be settled so quickly by a couple of definitions?
+Can we really settle the question of miracles so quickly by a couple of definitions?

-An analogy can help us see what is really going on here.
-Deep in the heart of a great forest, a bird who has never seen a human being lives in contentment at the top of a large and flourishing tree.
+An analogy can help us to see what is really going on here.
+Deep in the heart of a great forest a bird that has never seen a human being lives in contentment at the top of a large and flourishing tree.
 One day he flies many miles to the north and spends a day eating grubs on the borders of a marsh.
 The day is clear and fine, with scarcely a cloud.
 At evening, our bird flies south to his nest.
-But lo!
-The tree where he has lived for these years lies flat upon the ground, neatly severed at the base.
+But lo, the tree where he has lived for these years lies flat upon the ground, neatly severed at the base.

 Our bird, we may suppose, is a bit of a philosopher.
 He knows that trees with dead branches sometimes snap and fall in the wind or even collapse under their own weight.
 He knows that severe storms can split or knock down even an apparently healthy tree.
 But in his experience, without exception, healthy trees do not suddenly fall on sunny days.
 The event is unprecedented.
 Yet there the tree lies.
 What is our avian philosopher to make of this?
 More to the point, what should his skeptical friends think of his testimony that the tree did, indeed, fall?

-The analogy suggests that Hume has started with the wrong notion of natural laws.
-The laws of nature are not properly defined as exceptionless regularities.
+This analogy suggests that Hume has started with the wrong notion of natural laws.
+We do not properly define the laws of nature as exceptionless regularities.
 Rather, they are our best attempt to say what nature will always do when left to itself.
-The vast body of observational and experimental evidence that provides support for our beliefs about the laws of nature has been collected from cases where, as Christians and skeptics agree, God has not been intervening to bring about something that nature itself cannot do.
-What would happen if He chose to do so is another matter entirely.
+We have collected the vast body of observational and experimental evidence that provides support for our beliefs about the laws of nature from cases where, as Christians and skeptics agree, God has not been intervening to bring about something that nature itself cannot do.
+What would happen if God chose to do so is another matter entirely.
 The question, then, is not, “How probable (or improbable) is it that we are wrong about the laws of nature?”
 Rather, it is, “How probable (or improbable) is it that, in this instance, God has reached into His creation to do something that nature alone could not?”

 A Skeptic Does Theology